serhetgokdemir/thesis/README.md

 ├── checkpoints/  # Contains historical progress PDFs (e.g., 03.17.2026.pdf)
 └── forbidden/    # Personal or non-repository files (ignored by .gitignore)
 ```

-## Implemented Methods

-The project includes the following numerical methods for finding roots of nonlinear equations:

-### Single-Variable Equations
-- **Bisection Method**: A simple bracketing method.
-- **Secant Method**: An open method that uses a succession of roots of secant lines.
-- **Newton's Method**: An open method that uses tangent lines.
-- **Damped Newton's Method**: A variation of Newton's method with a fixed damping factor.
-- **Adaptive Damped Newton's Method**: An extension of Newton's method where the damping factor is chosen adaptively using the Armijo rule to ensure convergence.
-- **Brent's Method**: A hybrid root-finding algorithm combining the bisection method, the secant method, and inverse quadratic interpolation.

-### Systems of Nonlinear Equations
-- **Newton's Method for Systems**: An extension of Newton's method for multi-dimensional problems.
-- **Broyden's Method**: A quasi-Newton method for finding roots in multiple dimensions.

 ## Installation and Usage